 Here's What Steve Nash Said About The Trade Deadline Before The Nets Play The Celtics

-The Brooklyn Nets are hosting the Boston Celtics on Tuesday evening, and with the trade deadline coming up on Thursday, head coach Steve Nash was expectedly asked about it.
+The Brooklyn Nets lost to the Boston Celtics on Tuesday evening 126-91, and with the trade deadline coming up on Thursday, head coach Steve Nash was expectedly asked about it before the game.

 The clip of Nash speaking can be seen in the tweet that is embedded below from the Twitter account of SNY's Nets Videos.